May 2, 2019 294

 Firstly, there is the assumption that there is only one set of moral beliefs or judgments.
-This overlooks the actual disagreements that exist on many controversial moral issues like abortion, capital punishment racial and sexual discriminations child labor, prostitution, and many others.
+This overlooks the actual disagreements that exist on many controversial moral issues like abortion, capital punishment racial and sexual discrimination child labor, prostitution, and many others.

-Secondly, moral Dilemmas are presented in a simplistic fashion.
+Secondly, moral Dilemmas are presented simplistically.

 There is the assumption, for instance, that it is always morally wrong to lie or to harm others.
 This ignores the fact that in some moral situations lying arid harming may be deemed right in certain kinds of circumstances.

 Society, Work, Business, Morality, and Entrepreneurship

 A standard is a model to be followed or imitated, established by custom and consent.
 It is a degree of quality, a level of achievement; regarded as desirable and necessary to be followed.